grisha9/easy-maven-plugin/README.md

 ### Maven Plugin for IntelliJ IDEA

 The plugin adds support for the Maven for Java language projects:
- - Import project structure to IDE

  - Original Maven behavior for getting project model
-- Maven 4
+- Maven 4 support
+- Dependency analyzer
  - Execution Maven tasks
  - Support separate modules for production and test roots
  - Groovy support